Human Rights Working Group Overview

 - September 25-26 in Stockholm, hosted by Vattenfall

-- November 11-12 in San Jose, California with BSR Conference, hosted by Cisco
+- November 11-12 in San Jose, California, with BSR Conference at the Fairmont San Jose

 - December 4-5 in Basel, Switzerland, hosted by Novartis